ann-kilzer/blockchain-stamp-rally/README.md

 ### You're on the build-along branch!

 This is a special tutorial for learning Solidity basics.
-If you are not part of a workshop, you might want to check out the master branch.
+If you are not part of a workshop, you might want to return to the [master](https://github.com/ann-kilzer/blockchain-stamp-rally) branch.

 ## Prerequisites